The Outlaws (2017 film): Sequels

-A sequel of the film titled as The Roundup directed by Lee Sang-yong was released on May 18, 2022.
+A sequel of the film titled The Roundup directed by Lee Sang-yong was released on May 18, 2022.
 Ma Dong-seok, Choi Gwi-hwa, Park Ji-hwan, Heo Dong-won, and Ha Jun reprised their roles.
 The film became the highest-grossing film of the year surpassing 10 million ticket sales on the 25th day since its release.
 It also became the 3rd highest-grossing film and 9th most viewed film in South Korean cinema history.